Sarayukong/Readme.file/README.md

 # Leo App Deployment

 ## Overview
-This guide outlines the steps to deploy the Leo app.
+The steps to deploy the Leo app.

 ## Prerequisites
 - Node.js installed